All Episodes

 It's a stain on American liberalism, and they should be ashamed of themselves for it.

-Mark Steinin for Rush, more to come.
+Mark Stein in for Rush, more to come.

 Mark Stein in for Rush.

-Uh Iran's mullas demand justice for Trayvon.
+Iran's mullers demand justice for Trayvon.

-Iran's foreign ministry, this is from the Washington Free Beacon, Iran's foreign ministry criticizes the acquittal of George Zimmerman.
+Iran's foreign ministry, this is from the Washington Free Beacon, Iran's Foreign Ministry criticizes the acquittal of George Zimmerman.

-The acquittal of the murderer of the teenage African American once again clearly demonstrated the systematic racial discrimination in the US society, says Iranian foreign ministry spokesman Syed Abbas Arakchi.
+The acquittal of the murderer of the teenage African American once again clearly demonstrated the systematic racial discrimination in the U.S. society, says Iranian Foreign Ministry spokesman Syed Abbas Arakchi.

 The court ruling has also seriously put under question the fairness of the judicial process in the United States.

-This is a this is a guy who lives in fear of his life, who wears a bulletproof vest, uh and uh has had death threats against him.
+This is a guy who lives in fear of his life, who wears a bulletproof vest.

 He hasn't said anything about Benghazi.